Call of Duty Logo

 Call of Duty Logo 2012-2013

-The game developers have separated the signs and gave the words a military bearing, so the signs look strictly geometric.
+The game developers have separated the signs and given the words a military bearing, so the signs look strictly geometric.
 They also swapped white for black and made oblique cuts at “Y” and “A.”

 2013 – 2014